numman-ali/url-shortner/README.md

     you can view at http://localhost:3000/api
 - Typegoose
     - Types mongoose schemas to allow for DRY code to be written
-- All written in TypeScript with through type checking
+- All written in TypeScript with thorough type checking

 #### VueJS
 - TypeScript throughout the app